Functor calculus and the discriminant method: Introduction

 \begin{thm} \cite{Vassiliev1,Vassiliev2} If the codimension of $P\smin \admi$ in $P$ is $\ge\ell+2$ everywhere, then~{\rm (\ref{eqn-uncompjetbdl})} induces an isomorphism in integer cohomology.
 If the codimension is $\ge\ell+3$ everywhere, then~{\rm (\ref{eqn-uncompjetbdl})} is a homotopy equivalence. \end{thm}

 Vassiliev assumes that $L$ is closed.
 That is the difficult case; the case where $L$ is (connected and) noncompact follows from Gromov's general $h$-principle \cite{Gromov71},\cite{Haefliger71}.
-Vassiliev also has a variant of the theorem as formulated above where $L$ is compact with boundary, and the focus is on admissible smooth maps $L\to \RR^k$ prescribed on/near $\partial L$.
-We review and remake Vassiliev's proof in this paper and we will also review and remake the case where $L$ has a boundary.
-In many applications $r$ is positive, $\admi$ contains all $f\co \RR^\ell\to \RR^k$ in $P$ which are regular at the origin (i.e., whose derivative at the origin is a \emph{surjective} linear map $\RR^\ell\to \RR^k$), and furthermore $\admi$ is invariant under composition with invertible polynomial maps in the \emph{target} $\RR^k$.
-In such cases it is justified to think of the theorem as a statement about spaces of maps with moderate singularities.
-But it is worth remembering that these extra assumptions are not conditions listed in the theorem.
-We have allowed $r=0$.
-The case where $r=0$ reduces to an almost trivial statement, with some unnecessary hypotheses, on the approximation of continuous maps by smooth maps; nevertheless Vassiliev's proof is interesting even in that case, as we will explain in a moment.
+Vassiliev also has a variant where $L$ is compact with boundary, and the focus is on admissible smooth maps $L\to \RR^k$ prescribed on/near $\partial L$.
+In many applications $\admi$ contains all $f\co \RR^\ell\to \RR^k$ in $P$ which are regular at the origin, but this is not a general requirement.
+(For $r=0$ and $k>0$ it would not make much sense.)

 For closed $L$, let $\sO(L)$ be the poset of open subsets of $L$, ordered by inclusion.
 An open set $U\in \sO(L)$ is \emph{tame} if it contains a compact codimension zero smooth submanifold $K$ such that the inclusion of $K\smin\partial K$ in $U$ is isotopic to a diffeomorphism.
 Let $\sO\tm(L)$ be the full sub-poset consisting of the tame open sets.
 There are contravariant functors $\mathcal S$, respectively $\mathcal S_{\Gamma}$, from $\sO\tm(L)$ to chain complexes taking $U\in \sO\tm(L)$ to the singular chain complex of $C^\infty(U,\RR^k;\admi)$, respectively of $\Gamma(U;\admi)$.
 We shall apply manifold calculus to $\mathcal S$ and $\mathcal S_{\Gamma}$.
 In manifold calculus it is customary to consider contravariant functors (cofunctors) from $\sO(L)$ or $\sO\tm(L)$ to the category of \emph{spaces}.
 The values of $\sS$ and $\mathcal S_{\Gamma}$ are chain complexes, which we can view as spaces by using the Kan-Dold equivalence between chain complexes graded over the positive integers and simplicial abelian groups.
 Alternatively, we can take the view that manifold calculus should be applicable to cofunctors from $\sO(L)$ or $\sO\tm(L)$ to any model category.
 In manifold calculus, a cofunctor $\mathcal F$ from $\sO\tm(L)$ to a model category is considered \emph{good} if it takes isotopy equivalences in $\sO\tm(L)$ to weak equivalences \cite{WeissEmb}.
 A good cofunctor on $\sO\tm(L)$ has best polynomial approximations $\mathcal F \to T_i\mathcal F$, also known as Taylor approximations.
 Without unraveling the deeper meaning of \emph{polynomial cofunctor}, which has something to do with higher excision properties, we can define $T_i\mathcal F$ by